pearloyewole/Predict-Student-Grades/README.md

 **Lack of Mentorship**: Working largely in isolation without external mentorship limited my access to broader feedback, which might have enriched the project's depth.
 Strengths

-**Structured Experimentation**: Despite my limited background at the time, I designed a clear and structured experiment with well-defined independent and dependent variables, controls, and reproducibility.

-**Self-Learning**: The project pushed me to self-learn important machine learning tools and techniques, reinforcing my technical skills and passion for research.

-**Robust Testing**: Iteratively training the model 200 times added robustness to my analysis and underscored the importance of thorough testing in experimental design.

-**Ethical Inquiry**: Delving into ethical questions about bias in AI has had a lasting impact, guiding my continued interest in the intersection of social justice and technology.